ofauchon/smstweak/README.md

 SMS-Tweak Android Application
 =============================

+  * About

-Android App to manage your SMS
+SMS-TWEAK is an Android App to process incoming SMS.

 - Multiple filters
 - Custom actions